prescottprue/react-redux-firebase/README.md

 Currently `react-redux-firebase` still handles auth when using [`redux-firestore`][redux-firestore] - The future plan is to also have auth standalone auth library that will allow the developer to choose which pieces they do/do not want.

-## Firestore

-If you plan to use Firestore, you should checkout [`redux-firestore`][redux-firestore].
-It integrates nicely with `react-redux-firebase` (v2 only) and it allows you to run Real Time Database and Firestore along side each other.

-`react-redux-firebase` provides the `firestoreConnect` HOC (similar to `firebaseConnect`) for easy setting/unsetting of listeners.

-Currently `react-redux-firebase` still handles auth when using [`redux-firestore`][redux-firestore] - The future plan is to also have auth standalone auth library that will allow the developer to choose which pieces they do/do not want.

 ## Starting A Project

 ### Generator